 Backgrounder on Allegations

-The NRC regulates the operation of 102 nuclear power plants and nearly 3,000 materials licensees.
-While the agency's inspections and oversight ensure protection of the public health and safety, the knowledge, operating experience and insight of workers in the nuclear industry are the first line of defense against accidents.
+The NRC regulates the operation of commercial nuclear power plants and thousands of materials licensees in the United States.
+While the agency’s inspections and oversight ensure protection of the public health and safety, the knowledge, operating experience and insight of workers in the nuclear industry are the first line of defense against accidents.
 The NRC believes that all workers should feel free to raise safety issues with their employers or to bring their concerns directly to the NRC.

 The NRC, the nuclear industry and the public have benefitted from issues raised by employees of licensees and their contractors.
 Because licensees, not the NRC, have the first responsibility for safety, the NRC encourages employees to raise safety concerns first with their employer or the licensee.
 Members of the public or people working in NRC-regulated activities may also report safety concerns directly to the NRC by discussing the issues with an NRC staff member, calling the NRC's Safety Hotline 1-800-695-7403, sending an email to firstname.lastname@example.org or writing a letter to the NRC.

 An allegation is a declaration, statement, or assertion of impropriety or inadequacy associated with NRC-regulated activities, the validity of which has not been established.
 Allegations may cover many different concerns, including potential safety issues, non-conformance with licensee or certificate holder requirements, discrimination, and concerns about the ability of employees to raise safety issues.

 The NRC has several Allegation Coordinators at headquarters and each regional office assigned to coordinate the evaluation of safety concerns reported to the agency.
 Any NRC employee who receives an allegation is required to forward the safety concern promptly to an Allegation Coordinator.